SkiylianSoftware/YT-automation/README.md

 To ensure all client credentials are up to date, run `nox -- reauth-client`
     run `nox -- reauth-client --help` for further help.

+To execute all of the automation endpoints that target external things, run `nox -- all-automation`
+    run `nox -- all-automation --help` for further help.

 ### Program execution